 Visit the National Archives

 See the Declaration of Independence up close in the National Archives.
-Other well known historical documents are located there and lead to great conversations with your children.
-About our nations history, as well as how legislation is passed for many bills, and amendments that are shown in the archives.
+There are several original engrossed copies of the Bill of Rights still in existence.
+One of these is on permanent public display here too!
+Other well-known historical documents are located there and lead to great conversations with your children about our nation’s history, as well as how legislation is passed for many bills, and amendments that are shown in the archives.

 Visit the Vietnam Veterans Memorial Wall